-Resveratrol is an antioxidant and anti-inflammatory molecule that is found in red wine (and dark chocolate).
+Resveratrol is an antioxidant molecule that is found in red wine (and dark chocolate, though most supplements get resveratrol from the roots of Polygonum cuspidatum).
 Resveratrol is produced by some plants to protect itself against infections.
 For grapes, this means that resveratrol is primarily found in the skin because it helps to protect the rest of the grape.
 As an antioxidant, resveratrol can help scavenge free-radicals directly, but more importantly, it helps activate several different responses that increase how your body deals with oxidative stress.

 Our source: Polygonum cuspidatum, root

-What makes it special: There are two forms of resveratrol (trans- and cis-), and the best studied and bioactive form is trans-resveratrol.
-We use 98% pure trans-resveratrol that has been extracted from Polygonum cuspidatum using a gentle ethanol and water process.
+What makes it special: There are two forms of resveratrol (trans- and cis-), and the best studied and more bioactive form is trans-resveratrol.
+We use 98% pure trans-resveratrol that has been extracted from Polygonum cuspidatum using a gentle process.

 There are 1,100+ plus published papers looking into how resveratrol works.
 Take a dive into the research to see what the science says.
 Below are three papers to get you started.